nginx/unit-docs/source/installation.rst

     Directory path for Java utilities and header files (required to build the module).

-    The default value is the :samp:`java.home` setting.
+    The default is the :samp:`java.home` setting.

 --jars=directory
     Directory path for Unit's custom :file:`.jar` files.

-    The default value is the Java module path.
+    The default is the Java module path.

 --lib-path=directory
     Directory path for the :file:`libjvm.so` library.

-    The default value is derived from JDK settings.
+    The default is based on JDK settings.

 --local-repo=directory
     Directory path for local :file:`.jar` repository.

-    The default value is :samp:`$HOME/.m2/repository/`.
+    The default is :samp:`$HOME/.m2/repository/`.

 --repo=directory
     URL path for remote Maven repository.

-    The default value is :samp:`http://central.maven.org/maven2/`.
+    The default is :samp:`http://central.maven.org/maven2/`.

 --module=filename
-    Name of the Java module to be built (:file:`<module>.unit.so`), also used for targets in :ref:`make <installation-bld-src-emb>` commands.
+    Name of the Java module to be built (:file:`<module>.unit.so`), also used for :ref:`make <installation-bld-src-emb>` targets.

-    The default value is :samp:`java`.
+    The default is :samp:`java`.

 To configure a module called :file:`java11.unit.so` with OpenJDK |_| 11.0.1: